 Frequently Asked Questions

-How should I measure patient satisfaction in hospitals?
+How should I measure operational visitor experience in hospitals?

-The most effective method is sending a short survey via SMS or email 24-72 hours after the visit.
-Use the NPS question ("Would you recommend us?") for overall satisfaction and CSAT for specific areas (wait times, physician communication, cleanliness).
-Platforms like Customer Echo allow you to automate this process.
+The most effective method is sending a short operational survey via SMS or email 24–72 hours after the visit.
+Use the NPS question ("Would you recommend us based on your visit experience?") as a general loyalty metric and short CSAT-style questions for specific operational areas (booking, wait-time communication, front-desk courtesy, billing clarity, cleanliness).
+Platforms like Customer Echo automate this — keep the scope strictly operational, not clinical.

-How quickly should we respond to patient complaints?
+How quickly should we respond to operational complaints?

-What is a good NPS score for healthcare?
+What is a good NPS score for a healthcare facility (operationally)?

-The healthcare industry NPS average is 38-45.
+Healthcare facility NPS averages run around 38–45 based on operational experience.
 Above 50 is considered "good," above 60 is "excellent."
-In the US, private hospitals generally score 40-55, public hospitals 25-35.
-What matters is continuous improvement and comparison between departments.
+Private hospitals tend to score 40–55 on operational experience and public hospitals 25–35.
+What matters most is continuous improvement and comparison between locations and departments.

 Related Content